Last modified: 2005-02-19 by

 Yes, the following royal family members have their own personal standards:

-The Thai royal family are very much loved by the Thai people, who use these flags to salute them, but these flags bear royal family members' personal emblems and are for personal use also.
+Yes, the Thai royal family are very much loved by the Thai people who use these flags to salute them but also these flags bear members' personal emblem for personal use.